NicolasPlanass/NicolasPlanass/README.md

 - 👋 Hi, I’m @NicoPlanass!
-Front-End Developer / UI Designer  🎨
+Front-End Developer
 - 👀 I’m interested in soccer, music and stocks!
 Always ready to learn more!
 - 🌱 Currently study -> Back-end
 - 💞️ I’m looking to collaborate on amazing projects in the future and be part of an incredible team! 👏